nnigam96/nnigam96.github.io/src/content/projects/distributed-llm-lab.md

 **"We are not writing scripts.
 We are engineering systems."**

 The codebase enforces:
-- **Strict Typing**: Comprehensive Pydantic models and type hints throughout
+- **Strict Typing**: Strict configuration management using Hydra Structured Configs and comprehensive Python type hinting.
 - **Config-Driven**: All configuration managed through Hydra (.yaml files), zero hardcoded values
 - **Observability**: Comprehensive metrics and logging via Weights & Biases
 - **High-Performance Networking**: Raw TCP sockets with binary protocol (struct packing) for minimal latency